sonic-net/SONiC/doc/mpls/MPLS_hld.md

 RouteOrch is an existing component of the OrchAgent daemon in the SWSS container.
 RouteOrch monitors operations on Route related tables in APPL_DB and converts those operations in SAI commands to manage IPv4/IPv6 route and MPLS in-segment entries.
 Additionally RouteOrch coordinates next-hop object operations with NeighOrch and converts operations into SAI commands to manage next-hop group objects.

 For MPLS, RouteOrch was modified to monitor updates to the new APPL_DB LABEL_ROUTE_TABLE.
 RouteOrch translates all updates to LABEL_ROUTE_TABLE to equivalent SAI requests for SAI MPLS inseg API.
-NextHop processing for updates from both the new LABEL_ROUTE_TABLE and the existing ROUTE_TABLE has been extended to detect possible MPLS attributes and propagate this additional information to NeighOrch for SAI handling.
+Next-hop processing for updates from both the new LABEL_ROUTE_TABLE and the existing ROUTE_TABLE has been extended to detect possible MPLS attributes and propagate this additional information to NeighOrch for SAI handling.
 ###### Functions
 The following are new functions for RouteOrch:
 ```